zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER FIVE.md

 "I say, look at that man!" said the boy suddenly, nodding toward the front window.
 Hagrid was standing there, grinning at Harry and pointing at two large ice creams to show he couldn't come in.

 "That's Hagrid," said Harry, pleased to know something the boy didn't.
 "He works at Hogwarts."

 "Oh," said the boy, "I've heard of him.
 He's a sort of servant, isn't he?"

 "He's the gamekeeper," said Harry.
 He was liking the boy less and less every second.

 "Yes, exactly.
-I heard he's a sort of savage -- lives in a hut on the school grounds and every now and then he gets drunk, tries to do magic, and ends up setting fire to his bed."
+I heard he's a sort of ==savage== -- lives in a hut on the school grounds and every now and then he gets drunk, tries to do magic, and ends up setting fire to his bed."

 "I think he's brilliant," said Harry coldly.

-"Do you?" said the boy, with a slight sneer.
+"Do you?" said the boy, with a slight ==sneer==.
 "Why is he with you?
 Where are your parents?"

 "They're dead," said Harry shortly.
 He didn't feel much like going into the matter with this boy.